-There is little to see at the Pnyx Hill by way of ruins.
-A few sunbleached stones mark what remains of the “Diateichisma” – a 4th century fortification wall.
+There is little to see at Pnyx Hill by way of ruins.
+A few sunbleached stones mark what remains of the “Diateichisma” – a 4th-century fortification wall.

 So why travel to Pnyx hill?
 The Pnyx has some of the best views of the Acropolis that you can enjoy in Athens.
-This craggy bluff is situated directly opposite the parthenon and it is pleasant to sit here among the olive trees with a picnic admiring the view.
+This craggy bluff is situated directly opposite the Parthenon and it is pleasant to sit here among the olive trees with a picnic admiring the view.

 Today, the footpaths that lead through the trees around the circumference of the site are popular among dog walkers, or young Athenians sipping takeout coffee with their friends on their lunch breaks.

 It should be noted that it is a little tricky to get to the top as there is no set path and you have to clamber over some stones.
-Some of the rocks have become slippery after being weathered by time so be sure to wear appropriate footwear with a good grip.
+Some of the rocks have become slippery after being weathered over time so be sure to wear appropriate footwear with a good grip.

 Mount Lycabettus is one of the most touristic hills of Athens.
 The quaint little whitewashed church of Agios Georgios awaits at the top.

 If you are not travelling out of season, try to arrive at Lycabettus in the morning or just before sunset.
 At this time, the view is particularly special.

 The Hill of the Nymphs

 It can be difficult to see precisely where the Filopappos site ends and where the hill of the Nymphs begins.
 The hill is seldom crowded and is characterised by lush greenery and dense woodland.

 The National Observatory of Athens can be found here.
 From here you can gaze up at the night sky via a Doridis telescope – something that is particularly impressive on a clear summer’s night.

-Tourkovounia is a hill in one of the northern neighbourhoods of Athens.
-It is situated in Nea Ionia and to be frank, you are not likely to visit here unless you are staying in the area.
+The hill is situated in Nea Ionia and to be frank, you are not likely to visit here unless you are staying in the area.

-However, that is not to say that Tourkovounia is not worthy of your time, if your schedule permits.
+However, that is not to say that Tourkovounia is not worthy of your time if your schedule permits.
 Like the other hills of Athens, there are breathtaking views to be enjoyed at its peak.

 Do you have any additional thoughts or queries about planning your trip to Greece?
-I have lived here since 2017.
-Please don’t hesitate to reach out to me if you need anything.
+I have lived in Pagrati in the center of Athens since 2017.

 Safe travels.
 Geia sou!
 Melissa xo